gilch/hissp/docs/lissp_whirlwind_tour.rst

    ;;;; 10 Advanced Lambdas

    ;; Python parameter types are rather involved.
 Lambda does all of them.
-   ;; Like calls, they are all paired. :? means no default.
+   ;; Like calls, they are all pairs. :? means no default.
    #> (lambda (: a :?  b :?  :/ :?        ;positional only
    #..         c :?  d :?                 ;normal
    #..         e 1  f 2                   ;default